cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `HEC_WORKERS`: Set the amount of Splunk HEC workers to increase concurrency while ingesting in Splunk.
 * `ENABLE_EVENT_TRACING`: Enables event trace logging.
 Splunk events will now contain a UUID, Splunk Nozzle Event Counts, and a Subscription-ID for Splunk correlation searches.
 * `SPLUNK_VERSION`: The Splunk version that determines how HEC ingests metadata fields.
 Only required for Splunk version 6.3 or below.
+* `STATUS_MONITOR_INTERVAL`: Time interval for monitoring memory queue pressure to help with back-pressure insights.
     ###  Please note
     > SPLUNK_VERSION configuration parameter is only required for Splunk version 6.3 and below.
     For Splunk version 6.3 or below, please deploy nozzle via CLI.
 Update nozzle_manifest.yml with splunk_version (eg:- SPLUNK_VERSION: 6.3) as an env variable and [deploy nozzle as an app via CLI](#push-as-an-app-to-cloud-foundry).